benlue/coServ/README.md

 ## The Latest Release
 Below are highlights of recent releases:

-+ [v0.9.8] wFront.js was updated.
-If you do not use the default web directory ('/www'), remeber to copy the wFront.js file to your custom web directory (/www/cont/shared/js/wFront.js).
++ [v0.9.8] wFront.js was updated (wFront.js is the main controller of coServ on the client side).
+If you do not use the default web directory ('/www'), remember to copy the wFront.js file to your custom web directory (/www/cont/shared/js/wFront.js).

 + [v0.9.7] Cleaned up the code base and many codes have been written.
 This release can be regarded as the release candidate of v1.0.
 More test cases will be added before release 1.0.